Yale lecture series to start you off

 (Keep in mind that the point in learning counterpoint is not to teach you how to write in a 17th century style, which is a common misconception.
 If you read the works of Heinrich Schenker, you'll find that a lot of the greatest classical works when simplified using Schenker's techniques read as perfect

 species counterpoint.
-Studying strict counterpoint and doing the exercises naturally strengthens your ability to write with good voice leading in your free compositions, leading to more coherent music across all genres and styles.)
+Studying strict counterpoint and doing the exercises naturally strengthens your ability to write with good voice leading in your free compositions wherever you feel it's necessary.)

 Counterpoint in Composition, by Felix Salzer